-The baby tracker that helps you understand what changed.
+The baby tracker that remembers everything.

 Tracking should not feel like another job.
 And your baby’s data should not just sit in charts.